luapower/luapower-all/tr.md

 whitespace when doing line-wrapping.

-Another subtle point is that in RTL runs, this logically-trailing whitespace is visually at the beginning of the word, thus the glyph run (along with its cursor positions) must be shifted one space-character to the left.
+Another subtle point is that in RTL runs, this logically-trailing whitespace is visually at the beginning of the word, thus the glyph run that contains it (along with its cursor positions) must be shifted one space-character to the left.
 The segment's `x` field contains this adjustment.